 If you're sick and you're feeling really, really tired, it may not be just the illness itself that has you dragging.
 It could be the antibiotics you're taking to cure it that is the problem.
-Amoxicillin, for example, which is prescribed to treat bacterial infections such as pneumonia and bronchitis, can cause "excessive tiredness" and "lack of energy" in some patients [source: MedlinePlus].
-Azithromycin, another commonly prescribed antibiotic, causes the same sort of lethargy [source: MedlinePlus].
-So does ciprofloxacin, an antibiotic that became famous as a cure for anthrax poisoning [source: MedlinePlus].
+Amoxicillin, which is used to treat bacterial infections in various parts of the body, can cause tiredness or weakness as a side effect, and patients should alert their doctor if that happens [source: Mayo Clinic, Healthline].
+The antibiotic Azithromycin also can cause extreme tiredness as a side effect, and again, patients should seek medical assistance if they experience it [source: MedlinePlus].
+Patients taking ciprofloxacin, an antibiotic that became famous as a cure for anthrax poisoning, also should get medical help if they experience unusual tiredness [source: MedlinePlus].

 Antibiotics aren't the only medications that may cause this sort of problem.
 Diuretics, anti-anxiety and anti-seizure medications, antihistamines, antidepressants and other types of medicines also can lead to tiredness, according to Dr. Armon B. Neel Jr., who writes the AARP website's Ask the Pharmacist feature [source: Neel].